jatcwang/binary-compatibility-guide/README.md

 to execute the application under both 2.11 and 2.12 (since certain examples only apply in older scala versions)

-## Understanding the examples
+## How the examples are setup

-This repository sets contains 4 scala codebases simulating a real world relationship between different libraries.
+This repository sets contains 4 scala codebases simulating real world relationship between different libraries.

 First we have `App`, our application which depends on library `A` and `B`.